wadoodbutt/wordoodle/README.md

 # wordoodle
 Wordle Game Enhanced

-Wordoodle is essentially Wordle except with more options, such as thematic option and different lengths in words.
-The pictures were drawn by me as well!
-I have not added the .txt files for the themes, but that can be implemented very easily.
-All that is needed is the .txt file with the themes.
+Wordoodle is essentially Wordle except with more options, such as thematic option and different lengths in words through Java's GUI.
+It mirrors the functions of Wordle, such as providing hints through color highlights and using an algorithm to check the user's input to ensure it is valid and follows the rules of the game.